Gecko: Adhesion ability

-Geckos' toes operate well below their full attractive capabilities most of the time, because the margin for error is great depending upon the surface roughness, and therefore the number of setae in contact with that surface.
+Gecko toes operate well below their full attractive capabilities most of the time, because the margin for error is great depending upon the surface roughness, and therefore the number of setae in contact with that surface.

 Use of small van der Waals force requires very large surface areas; every square millimetre of a gecko's footpad contains about 14,000 hair-like setae.
 Each seta has a diameter of 5 μm.
 Human hair varies from 18 to 180 μm, so the cross-sectional area of a human hair is equivalent to 12 to 1300 setae.
 Each seta is in turn tipped with between 100 and 1,000 spatulae.
 Each spatula is 0.2 μm long (one five-millionth of a metre), or just below the wavelength of visible light.

-The setae of a typical mature 70 g gecko would be capable of supporting a weight of 133 kg: each spatula can exert an adhesive force of 5 to 25 nN.
+The setae of a typical mature 70 g gecko would be capable of supporting a weight of 133 kg: each spatula could exert an adhesive force of 5 to 25 nN.
 The exact value of the adhesion force of a spatula varies with the surface energy of the substrate to which it adheres.
 Recent studies have moreover shown that the component of the surface energy derived from long-range forces, such as van der Waals forces, depends on the material's structure below the outermost atomic layers (up to 100 nm beneath the surface); taking that into account, the adhesive strength can be inferred.

 Apart from the setae, phospholipids; fatty substances produced naturally in their bodies, also come into play.
 These lipids lubricate the setae and allow the gecko to detach its foot before the next step.

 The origin of gecko adhesion likely started as simple modifications to the epidermis on the underside of the toes.
 This was recently discovered in the genus Gonatodes from South America.
 Simple elaborations of the epidermal spinules into setae have enabled Gonatodes humeralis to climb smooth surfaces and sleep on smooth leaves.

 Biomimetic technologies designed to mimic gecko adhesion could produce reusable self-cleaning dry adhesives with many applications.
 Development effort is being put into these technologies, but manufacturing synthetic setae is not a trivial material design task.